Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 What to Do

-• Try trdelník (sweet pastry cooked over open flames)
+• Try trdelník (a sweet, chimney-like pastry cooked over flames)

-Fly into Václav Havel Airport Prague, then take public transport to the city center.
+Getting There: Fly into Václav Havel Airport Prague, then hop on public transport downtown.

 Photo by Prague Experience